hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     ```

 1. Change the "name", "version", and "author" properties, as needed.
-1. Open the file script\run.js and find the line near the end that spawns a separate process.
+1. Open the teamsapp.local.yml file in the root of the project and find the line `args: install --no-audit`.
+Change this to `args: install:tab --no-audit`
-1. Change the string "start" in that line to "start:tab".
-When you are done the line should look like the following:

-    ```
-    cp.spawn(/^win/.test(process.platform) ? "npm.cmd" : "npm", ["run", "start:tab"], {
-      stdio: "inherit",
-    });
-    ```

 1. Verify that you can sideload the tab with the following steps:

     <ol type="a">